 When we find the packet with these Butter Beans, we all used to fondly shell the beans from their pods.
 Those long white pods had these lovingly encased within.
-Its like a nectar being enclosed and lets out to tease you and please you.
-This time when Amma got these, its been a long while.
-Still I didn't want to miss out on the parotta.
+It's like nectar being enclosed and lets out to tease you and please you.
+This time when Amma got these, it's been a long while.
+Still, I didn't want to miss out on the parotta.
 She got these so cheerfully and placed them on the table!
 My twins immediately had a field day with these beans.

 Preparation time: 5 mins

 cooking Time : 10 - 15 mins in Pressure cooker

 Onions - 2 small

 Cardamom - 1